AlexChalk/pure-red-stars/README.md

    * Source the [oh-my-zsh git script](https://github.com/robbyrussell/oh-my-zsh/blob/e273cf004e1ff0510aee61416885f3003bcd15d9/lib/git.zsh) in your zshrc (`source ~/path/to/omz-git-script.zsh`).
 It's important that you place this *after* your zplug code.
    * Restart your shell and run `zplug install`.
    * If you don't see the theme, restart your shell again.

+3. For antibody:
+  * Source the same oh-my-zsh git script you need for zplug.
+  * Add `setop prompt_subst` to your zshrc.
+  * Follow antibody installation instructions.

 ## Features